joelkino/FFPP/README.md

 - You have all the required tokens and SAM app info just as if you were creating a CIPP instance eg: TenantId, ApplicationId, ApplicationSecret, RefreshToken and ExchangeRefreshToken.

-- You have the .NET 6 SDK installed, and have the dotnet binary defined in your PATH environment variable so that in cmd/terminal you can type `dotnet --version` and it reports a version which is 6.0.302 or greater.
+- You have the [.NET 6 SDK installed](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), and have the dotnet binary defined in your PATH environment variable so that in **cmd/terminal** you can type `dotnet --version` and it reports a version which is 6.0.302 or greater.

-- You have an IDE for dotnet core development ([Visual Studio / Visual Studio Code (Free)](https://visualstudio.microsoft.com/)) unless you are hardcore and enjoy coding from the command line (I have seen people do this 😂).
+- You have an IDE for dotnet core development ([Visual Studio / Visual Studio Code (Free)](https://visualstudio.microsoft.com/) + [C# Extension](https://code.visualstudio.com/docs/languages/dotnet)) unless you are hardcore and enjoy coding from the command line (I have seen people do this 😂).

 - You have a development environment setup to run the [CIPP](https://github.com/KelvinTegelaar/CIPP) react/swa front end.
 You can find the instructions to setup a devenv [here](https://cipp.app/docs/dev/settingup/).